Raudius/files_scripts/docs/Functions.md

 `json(Table|string input): String|Table|nil`

-If the input is a string, returns a Table of the JSON represented in the string.
+If the input is a string, returns a table of the JSON represented in the string.
 If the input is a table, returns the JSON representation of that object.
 If encoding/decoding fails, `nil` is returned.
 ### shell_command

 `shell_command(String command): void`

 Issues the given command to the linux shell.
-Returns a table with the result, the table contains the following indices:
+Returns a table with the result.
+The table contains the following indices:
-  - `exit_code`
+  - `exit_code` exit code of the command
-  - `output`
+  - `output` stdout of the command
-  - `errors`
+  - `errors` stderr of the command
 ### sort

 `sort(Table items, [String key]=nil, [Bool ascending]=true): Table`

 Sorts a Lua table and returns the result.
-If the argument `key` is returned it will sort the elements using that key (see example below).
+If the argument `key` is specified, it will sort the elements using that key (see example below).
 If the `ascending` argument is set to `false`, the ordering will be reversed (largest first).

-This function uses [PHP's](https://www.php.net/manual/en/types.comparisons.php) default type comparison
+This function uses [PHP's](https://www.php.net/manual/en/types.comparisons.php) default type comparison.
 This function may be slightly more convenient than Lua's own: [table.sort](https://www.lua.org/manual/5.3/manual.html#pdf-table.sort), such as in cases where you need the ascending/descending parameter.

-**Note:** if you input an associative Table, the keys will be removed in the process.
+**Note:** if you input an associative table, the keys will be removed in the process.

 Example:
 ```lua